dotwebstack/dotwebstack-framework/service/graphql/README.md

 # 1 graphql
-This service can be used to expose the internal GraphQL service as a webservice.
+This service can be used to expose the internal GraphQL service as a web service.

 The graphql service can be included in a Spring Boot project with the following dependency:
 ```xml